↑

 Also, marinades on leaner steaks can make them tender, even with less cooking.

-We’ve tested a lot of meat thermometers and this one is our favorite.
-You need to experiment but we’ve found taking the meat off of the heat and allowing meat to reach the recommended temperature while it is resting works best.
-We were the champions at overcooking chicken.
+We’ve tested several meat thermometers , and this one is our favorite.
+You need to experiment, but we’ve found that taking the meat off the heat and allowing the meat to reach the recommended temperature while it is resting works best.

 Use healthier cooking methods.

-Learn how to ‘jazz up’ the leaner meat.
+You’ll also need to learn how to ‘jazz up’ the leaner meat.

 If your spouse is used to the flavor of the fattier cuts of meat, you’ll need to get creative with seasoning.

-Invest a few minutes to watch a couple of Youtube videos, a cooking show or use recipes to liven up your newer proteins.
-Lean meats have less fat (and less flavor to some), so sometimes you will need to promote flavor by adding herbs or seasonings.
+Invest a few minutes to watch a couple of YouTube videos, a cooking show, or use recipes to liven up your newer proteins.

-The flavor is the part that is satisfying.
 A Tip: cook & season with herbs and spices you know they love.
 If they like to eat garlic in food, season the meat with garlic.

 Unfortunately, salt is typically not an option for people with high blood pressure and heart disease.
 And, sauces may contain a lot of sugar and not be an option for those with high blood sugar.
-So use fresh or dried herbs in new recipes to jazz it up, or try serving it with side dishes that have strong (and familiar) flavors.

 Remember to use the vegetables they DO LIKE to increase the number of vegetables they will eat.

-Raw carrots or celery your only option?
+Raw carrots or celery, your only option?
 No problem!

 That’s two vegetables you can use to replace a non-healthy option!